Dornier Do 24: Design and development

 Do 24 V3, the first of the Dutch X boats, as they would be called in Dutch service, took off from Lake Constance on 3 July 1937, with the second Dutch boat, Do 24 V4 following soon after.
 As the Dutch required that their flying boats use the same engines as the Martin 139 bombers in use in the Dutch East Indies, they were fitted with 887 hp Wright R-1820-F52 Cyclone radial engines.
 Test results were good, with the new flying boat proving capable of operating from extremely rough open seas and the Dutch placed an order for a further 12 Do 24s on 22 July 1937.
 Do 24 V1, the first of the two aircraft for Germany, powered by three 600 hp Junkers Jumo 205C diesel engines, flew on 10 January 1938 but after evaluation, the two German boats were returned to Dornier for storage.

 The Netherlands was enthusiastic and planned to purchase as many as 90.
 Of these, 30 were to be built by Dornier (with all but the first two prototypes assembled by Dornier's Swiss subsidiary based at Altenrhein).
 The remaining aircraft were to be built under licence in the Netherlands by Aviolanda at Papendrecht.
 Of these aircraft, all but one of the German and Swiss built aircraft and the first seven Aviolanda-built aircraft were to be Do 24K-1s, powered by the original R-1820-F52 engines, while the remaining aircraft were to be Do 24K-2s, with more powerful 1100 hp R-1820-G102 engines and additional fuel.

 With the German occupation, production was paused, however while the Luftwaffe Küstenfliegergruppen Maritime reconnaissance branch was uninterested in the partially completed aircraft as they had already chosen the Blohm und Voss Bv 138 for the role, the Dutch production line resumed, to provide aircraft for the otherwise poorly equipped Seenotdienst (Sea Emergency Service), which was still operating Heinkel He 59 biplanes.
 The 13 airframes on the Aviolanda assembly line were completed with Dutch-bought Wright Cyclone engines but later models used the BMW Bramo 323R-2.
 An additional 159 Do 24s were built in the Netherlands during the occupation, most under the designation Do 24T-1.

 Another production line for the Do 24 was established in the CAMS factory at Sartrouville, France, during the German occupation.
 This line was operated by SNCAN and produced 48 Do 24s during the war and another 40 after the liberation of France, which served with the French Navy until 1952.

 Operational history

+Australia

+Of the six Do-24K aircraft that Australia obtained, five served with No. 41 Squadron RAAF, performing transport, reconnaissance and rescue missions in Australia and New Guinea.
+Due to the lack of maintenance equipment and spare parts, the aircraft were frequently unserviceable while awaiting repairs.
+One aircraft was lost to a fire in March 1944, and the remaining aircraft were placed in long term storage by June 1944.